The Siffleur River bridge

 Update – April 2021: We’ve been working for a while now on defining what makes an adventure ours.
 We’ve finally put those thoughts in writing.
 Find out more about The Pursuit Adventures Experience here.

 As we continue to add value and move away from traditional tourism products, there are two different ways to craft experiences we often come across, each of these approaches appealing to different types of operators and guests.

-The most common approach to experience development, made popular by Pine and Gilmore’s The Experience Economy, is to add an experiential layer to tourism products.
+The most common approach to experience development, made popular by Pine and Gilmore’s The Experience Economy, is to add an experiential layer to existing tourism products.
 Implementing this method is familiar, making it appealing for large established operators and destinations with experience delivering traditional tourism products.

 Another approach is to first consider the purpose behind the experience.
 Why would guests be interested?
 Why would the experience providers be excited to offer it?
-This method requires more work upront but focusing on the shared values between guests and operators allows us to go deeper in creating experiences that connect our guests to the people and places they visit.
+This method requires more work upfront but focusing on the shared values between guests and operators allows us to go deeper in creating experiences that connect our guests to the people and places they visit.

 Two Ways to Craft Experiences

 On the surface, the two approaches appear quite similar but asking the questions in a different order leads to a change of paradigm rather than sliding the box to include new experiential elements.

 1. The retail or layer-on Approach